 Task difficulty is controlled in part by varying the initial configuration of blocks on the table.
 Based on the initial positions of the blocks, it can require a different number of total swaps to complete the task, where one swap is defined as one complete pick and place operation.
-Thus, at a given time for each visible block, the calculated number of swaps can be either (a) 0 : If the block is already at goal position, (b) 1 : If the block is not at the goal position but the goal position is free or (c) 2 : If the block is not at the goal position and the goal position is occupied by another block.
-We subjectively set the acceptable performance standard for this task at 300 seconds (i.e., the robot succeeds if it sets up the table in less than 300 seconds), regardless of the number of swaps required to properly arrange the blocks on the table.
+Thus, at a given time for each visible block, the calculated number of swaps can be either: a) 0: If the block is already at goal position, b) 1: If the block is not at the goal position but the goal position is free, or c) 2: If the block is not at the goal position and the goal position is occupied by another block.
+We subjectively set the acceptable performance standard for this task at 300 s (i.e., the robot succeeds if it sets up the table in less than 300 s), regardless of the number of swaps required to properly arrange the blocks on the table.

-2) Generators and Assumptions: The Sawyer robot uses three different generators to perform the table setup task: (1) a mapper, (2) a path planner, and (3) a controller.
+- 2) Generators and Assumptions: The Sawyer robot uses three different generators to perform the table setup task: 1) a mapper, 2) a path planner, and 3) a controller.
 The mapper takes as input the camera image and the point cloud (produced by the distance sensor on the Kinect) and creates a map of the environment by detecting the table and the blocks and localizing the blocks in the environment with respect to the robot base.
-Mapper assumptions are: (1) the camera produces up-to-date images; (2) the camera sees the colors according to specification; (3) image brightness of the camera image is according to specification; (4) the table is visible and is a flat rectangle; (5) there are nine blocks visible on the table of a combination of 3 colors (red, blue, purple) and 3 shapes (square, triangle and circle) and there are no missing or duplicate blocks and no foreign objects present on the table; (6) the blocks are being consistently detected and have sufficient spacing between them.
-The assumed output of the mapper is a consistent and accurate map of the table.
-The colors and shapes of blocks were detected using color and edge detection techniques using OpenCV [59].
+Mapper assumptions are as follows. - 1) The camera produces up-to-date images. - 2) The camera sees the colors according to specification.